Slick9000/natsuka/README.md

 2
 Loading 16 songs...

+Would you like to proceed downloading this album?
+1 - Yes
+2 - No

 Track Name: trademark usa
 Album Name: The Melodic Blue
 Artist Name: Baby Keem
-Album Release: September 10, 2021
+Album Release: 2021
 Song Downloaded!
 Metadata Applied!